Compactification and trees of spheres covers: Isomorphism classes of covers

-\centerline{ $\xymatrix{ \S_{v_1}\ar[dd]_{f_{v_1}} \ar[rr]^{m^Y_{v_1}}&&\S_{v_2}\ar[dd]^{f_{v_2}}\\ && \\ \S_{w_1}\ar[rr]^{m^Z_{w_1}}&& \S_{w_2}.\\ }$} \end{itemize} \end{definition}
+\centerline{ $\xymatrix{ \S_{v_1}\ar[d]_{f_{1,v_1}} \ar[r]^{m^Y_{v_1}}&\S_{v_2}\ar[d]^{f_{2,v_2}}\\ \S_{w_1}\ar[r]^{m^Z_{w_1}}& \S_{w_2}.\\ }$} \end{itemize} \end{definition}

-Thus we write $\F^1\sim \F^2$ or $\F^1\sim_{(\mathcal M^Y,\mathcal M^Z)} \F^2$.
+Thus we write $\F_1\sim \F_2$ or $\F_1\sim_{(\mathcal M^Y,\mathcal M^Z)} \F_2$.
 As $\mathcal M^Y$ and $\mathcal M^Z$ are invertible, it is an equivalence relation.
 Equivalence classes of this relation are called Isomorphism classes of covers between tree of spheres.

-Note that two covers between trees of spheres which are isomorphic have same degree.
-Thus we can talk about the degree of an isomorphism class of covers between trees of spheres.
-On the same way, all the covers in a same class have same portrait, thus we can talk about the portrait of an isomorphism class of covers between trees of spheres.
+Note that two covers between trees of spheres which are isomorphic have the same degree and same portrait.
+Thus we can talk about the degree and the portrait of an isomorphism class of covers between trees of spheres.